jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/introduction.md

 print("I want \x1b[31mRED\x1b[0m color")
 ```

+You use the same method to apply [other colors to text or backgrounds](standard-16-colors.md).

 !!! tip "Humanised Sequence Is Easier to Read"
     This is also why it's [convenient to use Colorist](../user-guide/standard-colors/text-foreground.md) instead of manually writing raw ANSI escape codes.